 Furthermore, documents on public health policies and the professional practices that arise from them, omit the sexual and reproductive health of aging adults and their rights in this matter.

-If this subject interest you, the article is available for viewing free-of-charge at:
+If this subject interest you, the article is available for viewing free-of-charge by clicking here:

 Finally, the Research Chair team is pleased to welcome Anne Nobels to Québec for a doctoral internship during 2020-2021!